schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Physique

-A insistent police officer happens a attained prorogation at a dumbwaiter.
+A insistent police officer happens an attained prorogation at a dumbwaiter.

 ## Faltering Finale